 Yeah, originally it was written from a man’s perspective and I kind of liked singing that.
 It’s got this kind of gender-bending aspect to it, with me saying “All the guys want to be me”.
 So, I thought it was kind of funny.

 You’ve also recorded a couple of duets with Passenger.
-Do you think fans might start to assume there’s a blossoming relationship between the two of you?
+Did fans start to assume there was a blossoming relationship between the two of you?

 [Laughs].
 Ummm, probably not, because I’m married!